Demand for Salesforce Developers Continues to Expand

 - Try to limit calls to synchronous web services.

-These are standard solutions Salesforce developer candidates should know to look out for when reaching limits.
-Limits are at the very core of Salesforce development, and understanding them is an essential part of the app development process.
-A skilled Salesforce engineer will know that when you get errors mentioning limits, you should tweak your code to streamline, or break your solution into chunks that will stay within enforced limits.
+These are standard solutions that candidates should know to look out for when reaching limits.
+Limits are at the core of Salesforce development, and understanding them is essential to the app development process.
+A skilled engineer will know that when you get errors mentioning limits, you should tweak your code to streamline or break your solution into chunks that will stay within enforced limits.

-What is the main difference between a global and a public class in Apex?
+What is the main difference between global and public classes in Apex?

 Global classes are visible in any application or namespace, while public classes are only visible within a specific application or namespace.

-All classes using the public access modifier will be accessible only within your own application or namespace.
+All classes using the public access modifier will be accessible only within your application or namespace.

 public class MyClass {